 In order for a student to be eligible to participate in a practice or a game that day, he/she must be in attendance for at least 1⁄2 (one-half) day beginning at the start of the first hour after lunch.
 The Principal/Activities Director may give permission to be absent to maintain eligibility for participation and the absence should be preapproved.
 An unexcused absence, during the day, may render the student ineligible for participation in games or practices the day it is discovered.
-Any student being placed in OSS will not be able to practice or participate in any school activities that day.
+Any student being placed in ISS or OSS will not be able to practice, participate in or attend any school activities that day/evening.
+This is not limited to participation, but spectating as well.
 Additional School Board approved attendance policies pertaining to co-curricular participation are in the Athletic Handbook.